priy4nk4/sql-editor/README.md

 4. Used Netlify to host the static files which uses CDN and caches the static files.

 ## What else can be done to optimise the page load time?
-1. Use of compression mechanism like Brotli or Gzip
+1. Use of compression mechanism like Brotli
 2. Lossless image compression